jostbr/FYS4150-Projects/README.md

 # FYS4150-Projects

-Project assignments for FYS4150 at University of Oslo.
+Repository for projects assignments in Computational Physics (FYS4150) at the University of Oslo, fall 2017.

-Just added some more text.

-Just added even more text.

-Even more text.